saintmac/vyte-api-v2-doc/docs/guides/README.md

 These guides will help you get started with Vyte.
 You'll be up and running in a minute!
 The API will let you integrate Vyte into your application.

-> If you need information about the available endpoints, have a look on the [API Reference](/reference).
+> If you need information about the available endpoints, have a look at the [API Reference](/reference).

 <Guides/>